ObolNetwork/charon/docs/dkg.md

 ## Preparing for validator activation

-Once the ceremony is complete, and secure backups of key shares have been made by each operator.
+Once the ceremony is complete and secure backups of key shares have been made by each operator.
 They must now load these key shares into their validator clients, and run the `charon run` command to turn it into operational mode.

 All operators should confirm that their charon client logs indicate all nodes are online and connected.
 They should also verify the readiness of their beacon clients and validator clients.
 Charon's grafana dashboard is a good way to see the readiness of the full cluster from its perspective.